 Methadone is a prescription medication dispensed to treat moderate-to-severe pain, as well as the treatment of drug addiction through helping prevent withdrawal symptoms caused by stopping other opioids.
 Methadone is meant to be taken daily, typically in the morning for drug withdrawal treatment purposes, or around every 8-12 hours for pain management purposes.
-Methadone can remain active in the bloodstream for up to 24 hours, and it often takes about 59 hours to fully process out of the body.
+Methadone can remain active in the bloodstream for up to 24 hours, and it often takes about 59 hours to fully process out of the body (more about Methadone withdrawal).

 Methadone’s Half Life